petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 * `duration`: duration of event (in seconds; calculated from timestamps; Px1).
 * `detectorinfo`: info about how the events were detected.

 The `*.manipulation.mat` files should be stored in the basepath. `events` and `manipulation` files are similar in content, but only manipulation intervals are excluded in the pipeline.
+Any `manipulation` files located in the basepath will be detected in the pipeline (calc_CellMetrics) and an average PSTH will be generated.
+Events and manipulation files are similar in content, but only manipulation intervals are excluded in the pipeline.

 ### Channels
 A matlab struct `ChannelName` stored in a .mat file: `sessionName.ChannelName.channelinfo.mat` with the following fields: